denten-books/plain-text/40-screen.md

 without the critical means to tell wood-and-(faux)ivory chess pieces apart from block-and-pixel pieces of *Minecraft*.

-The quality of being digital depends on our perspective.
-Density and sparseness changes with the viewer's ability to *perceive* differentiation.
+The quality of being digital seems to depend on our perspective.
+Density and sparseness changes with the viewer's ability to perceive differentiation.
 Ultimately, these qualities belong not to the object of representation---chess or computer game---but to the viewer.
-In the 1980s, philosophers engaging with Goodman's earlier work, began to move away from discussing digital representation in terms of media properties and towards a more process-based, viewer-depended understanding of the terms.
+In the 1980s, philosophers engaging with Goodman's earlier work, began to move away from discussing digital representation in terms of the properties of the medium.
+The conversation moved towards a more process-based, viewer-depended understanding of the terms.

 For example, an interesting corollary to the continuous property of analog systems is our inability to duplicate their states exactly.
 I can approximate the pressure someone else puts on their bicycle handlebars with some arbitrary measure of precision that never reaches perfect reproducibility.
 This means also that while more digital art forms like literature are, in some sense, perfectly reproducible, analog forms, like painting, are not.
 Following similar reasoning, the American philosopher John Haugeland proposed to consider the quality of being reproducible as essential to our understanding of digital representation.
 Reproducibility, for Haugeland, involved "flawless copying [...] and preservation" [@haugeland_analog_1981, 213].
-To the definition of Goodman's digital systems, he therefore added the notion of "feasible procedures" that can lead to "positive" and "reliable" processes for reading and writing digital tokens [@haugeland_analog_1981, 214].
+To Goodman's criteria of the digital, he therefore added the notion of "feasible procedures," which lead to "positive" and "reliable" processes for reading and writing digital tokens [@haugeland_analog_1981, 214].

-Let us consider Haugeland's propositions in relation to some of our previous case studies.
-The movements of the chess game are indeed perfectly reproducible.
-In fact several conventions exist to ensure the perfect preservation and the reproducibility of chess games.
-These include the "descriptive" and the "standard algebraic" chess notations.
-By contrast, individual chess sets are not perfectly reproducible.
+Let us consider Haugeland's addenda in relation to some of our previous case studies.
+Chess movements are patently reproducible.
+In fact, several notational conventions exist exactly to ensure the perfect preservation and reproducibility of chess games.
+These include the "descriptive" and "standard algebraic" chess notations.
+Individual chess *sets*, by contrast, are not perfectly reproducible.
 Each is a somewhat unique version of the same "regulation" ideal.
 Importantly, sometimes drastic differences in the shape of the figures and the materials used to make chess sets are not meaningful in the context of the game.
-They may be meaningful to those collectors, who prize certain chess sets for their craftsmanship.
-But "craftsmanship" is not in itself a signifying property of chess.
-It is only meaningful in the "game" of collecting.
+They may be meaningful to those collectors, who prize certain chess sets for their rarity or craftsmanship.
+But "craftsmanship" or "rarity" are not in themselves signifying properties that figure in the game of chess.
+They are only meaningful in the "game" of collecting.

-By contrast, no amount of copying can reproduce an original Rembrandt.
-Every aspect of the painting is meaningful, including those not visible to the naked
-eye: like the traces of other paintings or sketches hidden under the surface representation.
+For some chess players, chess pieces are perfectly exchangeable.
+For others they are not.
+Similarly, at the other extreme, we know that no amount of copying can reproduce an original Rembrandt.
+Every aspect of the painting is meaningful, including those not visible to the naked eye: like the traces of other paintings or sketches hidden under the surface representation.
 This would hold true even if an invented technique could make a perfect, molecule-by-molecule, reproduction of Rembrandt paintings.
 The rules of fine art collection demand an original work of art that preserves the provenance of the artifact, including incidental bumps, scratches, and patina accrued through history.
 Such marks carry no meaning "by the rules" of painting, but they do carry meaning "by the rules" of collecting.

-By Haugeland's definitions painting is an analog genre.
+By Haugeland's definitions, painting is therefore an analog genre.
 But if one were to disregard the rules of collecting, if one simply enjoyed looking at beautiful pictures, they would be justified in treating painting as a perfectly reproducible art form.
-Painting would, in essence, become digital for them.
-Similarly, our ability to reproduce Rembrandt makes his paintings more digital, which is strange because this changes nothing about the object.
+Painting would, in essence, become more similar to chess, that is a reproducible, digital medium.
+Similarly, our newly found ability to reproduce something, pushes the artifact closer to the digital side of the spectrum, even as the object itself has not changed.
 Its ontological status shifts with the viewer's technological capabilities.

 With regard to discreteness, moving images lie somewhere between the extremes